Fagba crisis: LASG promises to compensate victims, warns miscreants

 The Lagos State Government on Tuesday promised to compensate residents who lost their property to the Fagba crisis, in Ifako-Ijaiye Local Government Area of the state.

-Lagos State Governor, Mr. Babajide Sanwo-Olu made the promise while on an assessment of the level of destruction of property over the ethnic clash in the area.
+Lagos State Governor, Mr Babajide Sanwo-Olu made the promise while on assessment of the level of destruction of property over the ethnic clash in the area.

 Sanwo-Olu assured residents of Fagba who were affected by the clash that Lagos State Government would assist them to alleviate their pains.